Margaret River for Wine Lovers: A Deep Dive Into Australia's Best Region

 Margaret River isn't just wine.
 The food scene has matured into something genuinely impressive.

 The Truffle & Wine Co. runs winter truffle hunts (June-September) with trained dogs for AUD 75.
 You tramp through the orchard, the dog sniffs out black truffles, and you dig them up yourself.
-Then the kitchen incorporates your finds into a truffle lunch.
-It's one of the most memorable food experiences in Australia.
+Then the kitchen folds your finds into a truffle lunch — one of the most memorable food experiences in Australia.

-Margaret River Dairy Company makes cheeses that rival anything from Europe.
-The washed-rind is exceptional.
-Gabriel Chocolate makes bean-to-bar dark chocolate from single-origin cacao.
+Margaret River Dairy Company makes cheeses that rival anything from Europe, and the washed-rind is exceptional.
+Gabriel Chocolate crafts bean-to-bar dark chocolate from single-origin cacao.
 The Berry Farm produces jams, wines, and ciders from local fruits.

-And the craft beer scene is thriving.
-Colonial Brewing Co. has a massive beer garden with food trucks.
-Cheeky Monkey Brewery is family-friendly with a playground.
-Black Brewing Co. overlooks the Wilyabrup cliffs — genuinely one of the best brewery views anywhere.
+The craft beer scene is thriving, too.
+Colonial Brewing Co. offers a massive beer garden with food trucks.
+Cheeky Monkey Brewery is family-friendly, complete with a playground.
+Black Brewing Co. overlooks the Wilyabrup cliffs — one of the best brewery views anywhere.

 How to Do It Right

 Don't try to hit more than 4-5 cellar doors per day.
-Your palate fatigues, and you'll stop tasting nuance after the fifth tasting.
-Two or three in the morning, lunch at a winery restaurant, one or two in the afternoon.
+Your palate fatigues, and nuance disappears after the fifth tasting.
+Aim for two or three in the morning, lunch at a winery restaurant, one or two in the afternoon.
 Allow 2-3 full days for wine touring.

 Drive or book a tour.
 Most wineries are spread along Caves Road, a beautiful 40km stretch through karri forest.
 A designated driver is essential — even small tasting pours add up.
 Margaret River Touring Company runs small-group tours from AUD 150/person that include 4-5 wineries and lunch.

 Buy at the cellar door.
 Many Margaret River wines aren't widely distributed outside Western Australia.
-If you taste something you love, buy it there.
-Shipping within Australia is usually AUD 15-25 per case.
+Taste something you love, and buy it right there.
+Shipping within Australia usually runs AUD 15-25 per case.

 The region pairs beautifully with the surf coast and caves.
-If you've come all the way to Western Australia, the Perth coastline and Rottnest Island are worth a few extra days.
-And the Boranup Karri Forest, 20 minutes south of town, is one of the most beautiful forest drives on the continent.
+Having come all the way to Western Australia, give the Perth coastline and Rottnest Island a few extra days.
+And the Boranup Karri Forest, 20 minutes south of town, delivers one of the most beautiful forest drives on the continent.